 We organise the British Go Championship annually, for the title of British Go Champion for the winner and for the eight best players to earn qualifying points for the World Amateur Go Championship .

 The Championship comprises a number of events culminating in a Title Match.
 Details of rules and organisation, and so on, are available using the links on the left, in the British Championship and the Organisers sections.

 The trophy is the John Barrs Goban, shown here.
 It is a traditional Japanese Go board (a good quality tenmasa board).

-The 2014 British Championship started in April 2013.
-All those who play in tournaments between April 2013 and March 2014 and end with an EGF rating of 1900 or higher are on the list of qualifiers .
-Note: This list may contain players who are not BGA members or do not have the required British nationality or residency requirements.
+The 2014 and 50th British Championship started in April 2013.
+All those who played in tournaments between April 2013 and March 2014 and ended with an EGF rating of 1900 or higher were on the list of qualifiers .
+Note: This list may contain players who are not our members or do not have the required British nationality or residency requirements.